brodmo-dev/GroupCtrl/README.md

 ## Features

-- Instant app switching: One hotkey, you're there.
+- **Instant app switching**
-- Shared hotkeys: App groups let you assign multiple related apps to a single hotkey.
+- **Shared hotkeys** – App groups let you assign multiple related apps to a single hotkey
-- App launcher: Hold a group hotkey to launch apps that aren't running.
+- **App launcher** – Hold a group hotkey to launch apps that aren't running
-- Text config: Easy to manually edit and version-control, if you're so inclined.
+- **Text config** – Easy to manually edit and version-control, if you're so inclined

 <!--- With the launcher open, hit to cycle which app to launch, enter to confirm. --->